yanfoma/facil-web-components/README.md

 ### Progressive
 This is more related to the behaviour according to the connectivity by using PWA techniques.

+### Testing components
+Some errors in the console can be tested or behaviour testing can be applied here.

 ## Next step
 The next step will be to build and admin page to control the state of each component of this website.